-We are asking organisations, governments, funders and interested individuals to consider: How can you support and amplify the voices and impact of refugee-led initiatives in your work?
+We are asking organizations, governments, funders and interested individuals to consider: How can you support and amplify the voices and impact of refugee-led initiatives in your work?

-If you are a refugee or part of an refugee-led organisation, we are asking: How can we work together to strengthen our communities so that no one is left behind?
+If you are a refugee or part of an refugee-led organization, we are asking: How can we work together to strengthen our communities so that no one is left behind?

 We will be stronger if we work together.
 If you are an NGO, government or funding body, sign the Refugee Participation Pledge and commit to the meaningful inclusion of refugees in decision-making.

 Global Refugee Forum Refugee Participation Pledge (Download Document)